 * Partnerships with families are essential

 *Assessment and curriculum are interdependent on each other and must be linked

-Assessments are completed three times a year and are used as a tool to track each child's individual progress and to assist the staff in determining where the children are as a group.
-In assessing the children the center uses the Teaching Strategies Gold system which is based on research on how children learn and child development theories of Piaget, Maslow, Erkson, and Smilansky.
+Assessments are completed every 3 months for our infants and three times a year for our toddlers and preschoolers.
+Assessments are used as a tool to track each child's individual progress and to assist the staff in determining where the children are as a group.
+In assessing the children the center uses the Massachusetts Standards and Learning for Infants .
+For our toddlers and preschoolers we use the Teaching Strategies Gold system which is based on research on how children learn and child development theories of Piaget, Maslow, Erkson, and Smilansky.
 Fully aligned with the Massachusetts Common Core Early Learning standards, there are 21 toddler goals and objectives and 50 preschool goals and objectives divided into four areas of development, which include social/emotional, physical, cognitive, and language.

-The Assessments are used to plan the curriculum and to develop development.
+The Assessments are used to plan the curriculum and to support the individual development of each child.
 A copy of the assessment is sent home and parent conferences are held twice a year to share with the parent the child's developmental landmarks and growth over the year.
 Individual portfolios are maintained for each child in the classroom.